blockchaingate/Kanban-js/doc/development_machine_setup.md

 We expect the list to be expanded to include mongoDB.
 The list of required technologies is expected to grow further as our work progresses.

+We would like to automate Kanban's installation procedure as much as possible.
+Until that happens, please follow the present guide.

+If possible, please take notes while installing Kanban.
+What you note down is likely going to be something that needs to be added to the present instructions.

 ## Basic setup